-- Absences: When a student is ill, his/her parent/guardian shall notify the school by 8:45 AM.
+- Absences: When a student is ill, his/her parent/guardian shall notify the school by 8:40 AM.
 Notification may be made by calling the school or the school health office.
-After 10AM, the school nurse will contact any parents/guardians whose child is absent without notification.
-Family vacations are not excused absences, as vacations should be planned in accordance with school breaks. - ✓ Tardiness: Students who arrive at school after 8:45 AM are considered tardy and must report to the school office accompanied by a parent/guardian, who will sign the student into school.
+After 10:00 AM, the school nurse will contact any parents/guardians whose child is absent without notification.
+Family vacations are not excused absences, as vacations should be planned in accordance with school breaks. - ✓ Please email or call at kinastonhill.org - ✓ Tardiness: Students who arrive at school after 8:40 AM are considered tardy and must report to the school office accompanied by a parent/guardian, who will sign the student into school.
 KHA excuses student tardiness related to medical emergencies and doctor's appointments.
 Please remember that tardy students lose valuable learning time and interrupt the classroom.
-Accordingly, every effort should be made to schedule various appointments after school hours. - Repetitive Absences/Tardiness: Repetitive absences and tardiness impact educational progress.
+Accordingly, every effort should be made to schedule various appointments after school hours. - ✓ Repetitive Absences/Tardiness: Repetitive absences and tardiness impact educational progress.
 Where there is a pattern of excused absences or tardies to a degree that threatens educational progress, there is reason to intervene.
-Therefore, each month, the school nurse and an administrator will review instances where students have exceeded the monthly standard (defined as >2 absences or >3 tardies).
-During the monthly review, cases may be identified for further investigation based on the following criteria: - ✤ A repeated pattern of absenteeism - Chronic illness lacking documentation - Absenteeism linked to poor or declining school performance - Other issues raising concern for student welfare or school performance - Instances where further investigation during the monthly review warrants action, the following steps may be taken: - > A letter alerting the family to the situation, warning of the consequences of absenteeism and offering to meet with parents/guardians - > A request for documentation around the absenteeism - > A conference and, dependent on educational progress, additional support, investigation, and referral opportunity - > A referral to the Truancy Officer and/or the Family Court
+Therefore, biweekly an Attendance Nudge Tool from RIDE will be sent to all families whose students are identified as chronically absent through text and/or letter.
+In addition the school nurse and an administrator will review instances where students have exceeded the monthly standard (defined as >2 absences or >3 tardies).
+During the monthly review, cases may be identified for further investigation based on the following criteria: - A repeated pattern of absenteeism - Chronic illness lacking documentation - Absenteeism linked to poor or declining school performance - Other issues raising concern for student welfare or school performance - Instances where further investigation during the monthly review warrants action, the following steps may be taken:

+A letter alerting the family to the situation, warning of the consequences of absenteeism and offering to meet with parents/guardians A request for documentation around the absenteeism A conference and, dependent on educational progress, additional support, investigation, and referral opportunity A referral to the Truancy Officer and/or the Family Court